jmfederico/piwik-docker/README.md

   ```

 ## Questions:
-- Why /srv/pwk?
+- Why /srv/mtm?

-  So that I don't accidentally override any file in /srv/piwik by unziping
+  So that I don't accidentally override any file in /srv/matomo by unziping
-  piwik.zip by mistake.
+  matomo.zip by mistake.

 - Why Caddy?